Monitoring Query Performance

 Manual Join Reordering

-When joining multiple tables, you may wish to change the join order to join the smallest tables first.
+When performing joins involving multiple tables, consider changing the join order to start with the smallest tables first.

 Identifying the situation

-When joining more than two tables, the Join nodes will be the most time-consuming nodes.
+When joining more than two tables, the Join nodes typically represent the most time-consuming operations.

 Changing the Join Order